LauraCollard/data_science_portfolio/README.md

 Here is a selection of projects I have recently completed.
 Feel free to have a look around!
 Alternatively, the portfolio is also available to view on my [website](https://lauracollard.github.io).

-- [Credit card fraud: improving detection with Deep Learning](https://github.com/LauraCollard/data_science_portfolio/tree/master/credit_card_fraud): comparing different models' performance at predicting instances of credit card fraud.
-The final model is a 5-layer neural network built with Keras that correctly flags 99.94% of transactions.
+- [Credit card fraud: improving detection with Deep Learning](https://github.com/LauraCollard/data_science_portfolio/tree/master/credit_card_fraud): comparing different models performance at predicting instances of card fraud.
+The final model is a 5-layer neural network built with Keras that correctly classifies 99.94% of transactions.

 - [Deep Learning: predicting Iris species](https://github.com/LauraCollard/deep_learning_iris): using TensorFlow, we build and train a 3-layer neural network that predicts Iris species.